cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 - We deny all incoming TCP traffic on ports 30000 to 32767
 - We deny all incoming UDP traffic on ports 30000 to 32767

-Once you have this policy saved in a file called `deny-nodeports.yaml` we can apply it.
+You can find this policy in a file called `deny-nodeports.yaml` in the repository.

 Run the command: `calicoctl apply -f deny-nodeports.yaml`, you should get confirmation that the policy was applied.